What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 What are the responsibilities of a conservator of the person?
 What does a conservator of the person do?
 What sorts of decisions can they make on behalf of the conservatee?

-A conservator of the person is appointed to supervise the personal affairs of an adult who is found by the court to be unable to meet the essential requirements for personal needs, including food, clothing, shelter, health care and safety.
+A conservator of the person is appointed to supervise the personal affairs of an adult who is found by the court to be unable to meet their own essential daily needs, including food, clothing, shelter, health care and safety.

-Like conservators of the estate, conservators of the person are generally not responsible for paying for the conservatee’s daily needs out of their own pockets.
+Like conservators of the estate, conservators of the person are generally not responsible for paying for the conservatee’s daily needs from their own pockets.

 Some of the responsibilities of conservators of the person may include: